samuelroland/CloudSys-labs/lab3/chatbotLab3.md

 <img src="images/shema2.png" width="100%" />

+Based on the code provided for the previous lab, we refactored the scripts for the new infrastructure, keeping mostly the same scripts separation strategy.
+The chatbot has the same strategy as the previous one but is using the new services.

 ## Prerequisites
 This assumes you have Python installed and you have access to the 3 following clouds: Google Cloud, Microsoft Azure and Switch Engines.